nating/cs-exams/README.md

 Contributing is highly encouraged!
 It is great to help other students out!

-The easiest way to contribute is to:
+Contributing is also extremely easy:
 1. Click the `EDIT` button in the top right hand corner of a module's page:<br><img alt="edit button example" src="./assets/images/edit-button-example.png" height="200"/>
 2. Make the changes and make sure that the changes work:<br><img alt="making changes example" src="./assets/images/edit-page-example.png" height="200"/>
 3. Write an appropriate commit title that captures the change, and hit `Propose file change`:<br><img alt="appropriate commit title example" src="./assets/images/commit-message-example.png" height="150"/>